Aegna

 Aegna is an Estonian island in the Bay of Tallinn in the Baltic Sea.
 Administratively it is part of the city of Tallinn, the capital of Estonia and is a sub district of the Kesklinn (City center) district.

 Geography

-Aegna island has an area of 3 km2, and can be found off the Viimsi peninsula, around 1.5 km NW of Rohuneeme and 14 km north of Tallinn.
-It has a 10 km coastline which includes two sandy beaches.
+Aegna has an area of 3 km2 and lies off the Viimsi Peninsula, around 1.5 km northwest of Rohuneeme and 14 km north of Tallinn.
+It has a 10 km coastline, which includes two sandy beaches.
 The island's highest point is about 13 m above sea level.

 As of 1 January 2020, Aegna had 16 permanent residents.